grafana/loki/docs/sources/clients/fluentbit/_index.md

 ---
 title: Fluentbit
+weight: 50
 ---
 # Fluentbit Loki Output Plugin

-[Fluent Bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with the [Loki output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
+[Fluent Bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with the [Grafana Loki output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
 You can define which log files you want to collect using the [`Tail`](https://fluentbit.io/documentation/0.12/input/tail.html) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) [input plugin](https://fluentbit.io/documentation/0.12/getting_started/input.html).
 Additionally Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.

 ## Usage